hkust-nlp/llm-compression-intelligence/README.md

 tqdm
 ```

-Then, execute the evaluation script `code/evaluation/main.py` with these optional arguments:
+After installing the necessary dependencies, execute the evaluation script `code/evaluation/main.py` with these optional arguments:

 ```
 --task_name # specifies the subset to eval (cc|python|arxiv_math)